 Tending To Your Weed Plant Depending on your Soil Choice

+The right soil can help nurture your plants and all of their terpenes and cannabinoids.
 Before you choose which type of soil you want to use, you need to determine the needs of your weed plant.
 Look at things like the type of equipment you are using, the types of seeds you will grow and the size of your grow space.
 This will help you determine how much water your plants need, what kind of pH value the plants require, how much drainage you need, and what type of soil texture will work best for your plants.

 Weed flourishes in well-drained soil with an adequate supply of water.
 Usually, the plant grows larger in an irrigated habitat but is stunted by aridity.